JarrodWooden/Lab3/README.md

 In the below Picture all the packages sent to the LCD:

+The first line in the Waveform is the RESET pin
+The second line is the Clock pin
+The last line (third line) is the MOSI pin

 ![alt text](https://raw.githubusercontent.com/JarrodWooden/Lab3/master/AllPackages.jpg "All Packages Sent")

 Below shows a close up of the first package sent (which is a Data package, not a command):